paperManu/splash/README.md

 - [libshmdata](http://code.sat.qc.ca/redmine/projects/libshmdata) to read video flows from a shared memory,
 - [JsonCpp](http://jsoncpp.sourceforge.net) to load and save the configuration,
 - [GSL](http://gnu.org/software/gsl) (GNU Scientific Library) to compute calibration,
-- [ZMQ](http://zeromq.org) to communicate between the various process involved in a Splash session.
+- [ZMQ](http://zeromq.org) to communicate between the various process involved in a Splash session,
+- [Snappy](https://code.google.com/p/snappy/) to handle Hap codec decompression.

 A few more libraries are used as submodules in the git repository: